-- Loss of the habitat or their natural home is one of the biggest factor.
+- Loss of the habitat or their natural home is one of the biggest factors.

-- Less options available for their pray is making its hard for them to hunt for their food.
+- Fewer options available as prey are making it hard for them to hunt for their food.

-- Various activities like overgrazing on the mountain lands has also effected their rate of survival.
+- Various activities like overgrazing on the mountain lands have also affected their rate of survival.

 Conservation of the species is highly important by following various preventive measures.
 A quite good amount of stability in their population has been recorded in their numbers in the recent past.

 Lion Tailed Macaque belongs to the species known as Macaca silenus.
 They are the old world Monkey which is present in the western ghats of South India.
 Their name has been derived from a Latin word that means four feet.
 Additionally, they also possess a very special feature like blackface.

 In the western ghats, tropical forests are the best-preferred place for them to survive.
 These evergreen forests are safe for Lion Tailed Macaque as they remain untouched by humans.
 The saddest part is that they have been declared endangered by the IUCN Red List.

 The increasing population of humans and depletion of resources by them to fulfill their needs is the most prominent reason to lose their shelter places.
 Loss of habitat along with habitat fragmentation is another factor.
 They are also being hunted for numerous purposes like for their skin, the meat, and also for the source of medicine as well.

 Various steps are taken to save this endangered species from extinction.
 Schedule 1 of the Wildlife (Protection) Act 1972, India has the laws which are made to protect these monkeys.
 The trading of this lion-tailed macaque is now illegal in appendix I of the Convention on International Trade in Endangered Species (CITES).